Leon Bridges: 2016–2019: Good Thing and Texas Sun

 In 2017 "River" received further recognition in the first season of the HBO series Big Little Lies.
 It was later included on the soundtrack for the show.

 In 2018, his song "Better Man" was featured in the film Pacific Rim: Uprising.
 He was the opening act on the South American and Mexican legs of Harry Styles' first solo tour.
 Bridges' second album Good Thing was released on May 4, 2018.
 He had a cameo appearance in Damien Chazelle's film First Man, playing singer Gil Scott-Heron.
 Bridges and Gary Clark Jr. appeared together on the song "Gone Away" from rapper Bun B's album Return of the Trill, with Bridges singing the hook and Clark on lead guitar.
 On May 18, Bridges performed "Beyond" from the album Good Thing on an episode of the BBC series The Graham Norton Show.

 In December 2019, Houston, Texas-based trio Khruangbin announced a collaboration and tour with Leon Bridges and released a single titled "Texas Sun" on December 6, 2019.
 The collaborative EP of the same name was released in February 2020.

 2020–2022: Gold-Diggers Sound and Texas Moon

 On June 8, 2020, Bridges and Terrace Martin released a single titled "Sweeter" in response to the murder of George Floyd on May 25.

 Bridges performed at the 2020 Democratic National Convention.

 Bridges' third studio album, Gold-Diggers Sound, was released on July 23, 2021.

 A second collaborative EP with Khruangbin, titled Texas Moon, was released on February 18, 2022.

-2024–present: Leon
+2024–present: Leon and Happiness Anytime

 On August 8, 2024, Bridges released the single "Peaceful Place", simultaneously announcing his fourth studio album, Leon, which was released on October 4, 2024.

+On July 17, 2026, Bridges released four singles from his fifth studio album, Happiness Anytime.
+The album was produced by J Lloyd-Watson and Lydia Kitto of Jungle, and was released on September 25, 2026.

 Musical style

 Artistry

-Bridges's style is primarily soul, but resembling 1960s rhythm and blues.
-The Wall Street Journal described him as a "throwback to '60s-soul a la Otis Redding and Sam Cooke."
+Bridges' music spans different genres, from revivalist 1960s soul music to 1990s neo-soul and contemporary R&B. In 2015, The Wall Street Journal described him as a "throwback to '60s-soul a la Otis Redding and Sam Cooke."
+Bridges only started listening to Cooke after he started writing music, having grown up listening to modern R&B artists such as Ginuwine, Usher, 112, Dru Hill, and Jodeci.
+Bridges' influences include Ginuwine, Usher, James Blake, Portishead, R. Kelly, Townes Van Zandt, Willie Nelson, and Arthur Alexander.

 Bridges performs in vintage clothing; Fort Worth Weekly described him as someone whose "music sounds like he looks."